-The APZs consist of maintained grounds within the subject property, Wyndella Road and developed private allotments to the east.
+The APZs consist of maintained grounds within the subject property and Wyndella Road.

 Construction Level Compliance

 The highest Bushfire Attack Level to the proposed dwelling sites was determined from Table A1.12.5 of PBP.

 The future buildings on the proposed dwelling sites are required to comply with the relevant Bushfire Attack Level as shown on the attached Bushfire Attack Level Overlay (Attachment: 01).
 The highest Bushfire Attack Level applies to the entire building.